karanjaE/todos_graphql-api/ARTICLE.md

 # Prerequisites

 As of writing this article, the Ruby version was "2.5.1" and Rails "5.2.0".
 I'll try and keep this article as up-to-date as possible.
-I recomment using [RVM](https://rvm.io) to manage different Ruby versions in case you have apps that require older versions fo some reason.
+I recommend using [RVM](https://rvm.io) to manage different Ruby versions in case you have apps that require older versions fo some reason.

 In this part we will cover:
 - Setting up our app